-The Sun according to vedic astrology
+The Sun according to Vedic astrology

 The sun is told to be the soul of everything, the vitality which enables all to exist.
 It is the sovereign according to Hindu astrological writings – which means that it represents people in power, such as kings or political leaders.
 It stands for the age of fifty years in Hindu astrology.

 Its color is copper and it rules the stone ruby.
 It’s a male planet and may indicate the birth of a boy if it’s somehow related to the fifth house.
-It also relates to the bones in the human body, because bones provide the structure for the body, and without the Sun nothing would exist – this is the logic behind it representing bones in vedic astrology.
+It also relates to the bones in the human body, because bones provide the structure for the body, and without the Sun nothing would exist – this is the logic behind it representing bones in Vedic astrology.

 If it’s high up in the sky when the person is born, it’s the most favorable position for the Sun.
 It is told to be a fixed principle in opposition to a volatile principle that’s the Moon.
-It represents the father, bravery and wealth, which is the same as in western astrology.
+It represents the father, bravery, and wealth, which is the same as in western astrology.

 It represents the humor called bile.
-People ruled by this planet have little hair on their body due to the heat of the it, and this luminary is sattvic (good) in nature, being the soul of all things.
+People ruled by this planet have little hair on their body due to the heat of it, and this luminary is sattvic (good) in nature, being the soul of all things.

 It represents the right eye, which is again the same as in western astrology.
 It represents half a year.
 It rules the heart and the eastern direction.
-It also rules brain in the human body.
+It also rules the brain in the human body.
 It rules the summer.
 Rudra and Shiva are considered to be presiding deities of the Sun.